 - Building Information for those buildings with unique information may be posted with an exterior display cabinet.
 Approval for use of such a display must be granted by the Planning, Design and Construction Office.

 - Other signs are permitted on the exterior of the building, only with prior written approval from the Administrative Services Office.

 I. Bulletin boards & display cases

-- The use of bulletin boards is governed by the Op1.01 Advertising, Distribution, Solicitation and Facilities Usage Policy.
+- The use of bulletin boards is governed by the Op1.01 Commercial Advertising, Sales, Solicitation and Facilities Usage Policy.

 - Prior to ordering bulletin boards or display cases approval of the size, type and mounting location is required from the Planning, Design and Construction Office.

 - Bulletin boards or display cases once mounted in a building are considered part of the building and may not be removed except by the Facilities Maintenance, with the approval of the Planning, Design and Construction Office.